philippinespire/2022_PIRE_omics_workshop/salarias_fasciatus/PSMC/README.md

 --> set up dirs with reads already

 Mapping can take a long time, especially when we have a lot of reads (our shotgun libraries for Sfa have >100 million read pairs each!).
 For the sake of expediency, we have created a smaller test dataset (only 5 million read pairs), which can be found in the folder `data/mkBAM/test_mapping`.
+This folder also contains a README.md file - you should use this to keep track of the inputs to this analysis.

 Now we need to copy some scripts and configuration files to our folders.
 Note that we need to use a modified version of the sbatch file that works with the ODU HPCC.